eduardo-reinert/eduardo-reinert/README.md

 - 🔥 Back-end developer

-- 🔭 Currently working as intern in T-Systems Brasil
+- 🔭 Currently working as intern in **T-Systems Brasil

 - 🎮 Addicted to videogames and knowledge

 - 📤 Contact me for more info

+- ⚡ *I used to be a dev like you, then I took an arrow in the knee

 <br><br>

-## 🎭 &nbsp;Social Links
+## 🎭 &nbsp;Social Media

 <p>
 <a href="https://linkedin.com/in/eduardo-augusto-reinert-5606ab204/" target="_blank">